wil-scott/personal-portfolio/content/info/_index.md

 And that pretty much sealed the deal.
 I charted my exit from the practice of law, started BCIT's CST program, secured a spot in BCIT's Co-op program through which I worked as an Embedded Software Engineer at Sierra Wireless, and graduated in December 2023.

-Currently, I'm searching for the next opportunity to apply my passion and interest in software development.
+Currently, I'm searching for the next opportunity to apply my interest in software development.